HappyLabz/happylabz.github.io/ES/LongGoldenOne_ES.md

 </details>

 ### Test Seventy-Five
-* Sell when the price hits the upper line of the 1std VWAP
+* Sell when the STDEV slope changes to negative
 * No Stoploss
 * Results:
 ```